 - 1. LinkTest[BistEn] (and LinkSel if applicable) is set by software - 2.
 LDTSTOP# or RESET# is asserted - 3.
 Link disconnect is executed normally - 4.
 After LDTSTOP# or RESET# is deasserted, Training 0 to 3 are executed normally.
 If using Gen1 protocol, TXCTL must be held at logical 0 and RXCTL must be ignored for at least 1500ns after LDTSTOP# deassertion to delay initialization until the other side of the link is ready for testing.
-In Gen3 protocol if RESET# is used to enter loopback, the ILM device might consume a significant amount of Training 0 to lock its DLL, so BIST devices should double the normal T0Time to 400us to ensure the BIST receiver sees enough training. - 5.
-BIST patterns immediately follow the end of training.
-If using Gen1 protocol, the first bit of CTL after training is not necessarily a 1.
+In Gen3 protocol if RESET# is used to enter loopback, the ILM device might consume a significant amount of Training 0 to lock its DLL, so BIST devices should double the normal T0Time to 400us to ensure the BIST receiver sees enough training.
+All transmit lanes must go through training, even if masked, unless disabled via implementation-specific means.